BettyES/JavaNLP/README.md

 Feel free to contribute ideas, improvements or new features to this app.
 The way I see it, there is much room for improvement and extensions.
 Methods are stored in the class JavaNLP/sample/src/NLP.java

+### Acknowledgement

+Many methods are based on R.Shams, "Java data Science Cookbook" 2017 (Packt)

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.